 Sitting in the shadow of Mt.
 Bachelor, this lovely shed is fully finished inside.
 Not only does it include a full kitchen, it also features a dining area, a full bathroom, and three beds!
 The exterior is finished with rustic wood, accented by bright red trim.

 Bright and clean is the vibe of this backyard guesthouse.
 The vintage wood exterior is complemented on the inside with clean white shiplap paneling, kitchen fixtures, and subway tile.
 Gray tiling on the floor provides a beautiful contrast.
 While it’s technically a single room plus a bathroom, living in a shed like this would actually be quite nice.

 Let’s be honest, a building covered with rusty metal panels is not the first place many of us would think of sleeping.
 But if it’s finished out as wonderfully as this studio apartment in New South Wales, Australia, we might change our minds!
 Owners Michael & Mieke have created a wonderful little haven on the edge of Blue Mountains National Park.
 The design of this shed dwelling is much higher and more open than your typical shed, but it’s still very much a shed!

 Living in a shed is a fantastic way to make more from less…what’s stopping you from doing it yourself?
 At Esh’s Utility Buildings, we build durable prefab sheds and cabins that make great starting points for creating your own shed dwelling!
+Also, be sure to check out our article on the cost of shed homes here!
 Our buildings can be built-to-order with a wide range of customization, including exteriors in both wood and vinyl.
 Alternatively, we have numerous pre-made sheds in our inventory, all available for delivery throughout Kentucky and Tennessee, USA.